 This module complies with Class A, B, & C of LoRaWAN 1.0.3 specifications and can easily connect to different LoRaWAN server platforms like TheThingsNetwork (TTN), Chirpstack, Helium, etc. It also supports LoRa Point-to-Point (P2P) communication mode which helps designers in implementing their own customised long-range LoRa network quickly, or one can use it as a stand-alone device by creating custom firmware via RUI3 APIs.
 It can even be deployed as a LoRA modem with an external host like a microcontroller or microprocessor that configures and sends commands to the module using AT and Binary commands via a UART interface.

-RAKwireless provides an evaluation board for the RAK3172, which is based on the RAK3372 WisBlock Core PCB, which is then compatible to their RAK19007 base board.
+RAKwireless provides a core board for the RAK3172, the RAK3372 WisBlock Core PCB, which is compatible the RAK19007 base board of their modular WisBlock IoT system.
 This platform provides an easy way to access the important pins of the RAK3172 module in order to simplify development and testing, but it also allows users to connect other RAKwireless modules to the base board slots and build a complete IoT project with the integrated connectors for battery and solar panels plus the on-board charging circuit.

 Alternatively, RAKwireless offers a simple breakout board for evaluating the RAK3172 or its SiP counterpart.
 These boards are much smaller than the evaluation board and simply feature an RP-SMA antenna connector and eighteen different header pins.